 Yeoh not only won the Best Actress award for her phenomenal performance in the sci-fi fiction Everything Everywhere All At Once, but also created history as she became the first-ever Asian woman to be honoured with the award.

-Michelle Yeoh who has been vocal about the struggles faced by and people of colour in the industry gave an inspiring speech that despite setbacks, 'dreams do come true'.
+Michelle Yeoh who has been vocal about the struggles faced by immigrants and people of colour in the industry gave an inspiring speech that despite setbacks, 'dreams do come true'.

 In her speech, she addressed women and said, " Ladies, don’t let anybody tell you you’re ever past your prime."
 Michelle while dedicating the award to her mother added, "(To) all the moms in the world, because they really are the superheroes and without them, none of us would be here tonight.”